paulijosey/pi_control_hub/README.md

 ## Creating a new package

 To create a new ROS2 package follow the instructions on their WIKI: https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html.
-(Your choice if you prefere python or C++ ... we are not that performance oriantated)
+(Your choice if you prefer python or C++ ... we are not that performance orientated)

 ## Modifing the Docker container